Updated March 2022

 All dietitians can work as nutritionists, but not all nutritionists can work as dietitians.

-Unlike dietitians, nutritionists do not need to complete an accredited degree.
+Unlike dietitians, nutritionist do not need to complete an accredited degree.
 Technically anybody can call themselves a nutritionist even if they don’t have any formal qualifications, since there is no authority that assesses qualifications of nutritionists that are not dietitians.
-University qualified nutritionists can choose to register with Nutrition Australia, Nutrition Society of Australia or may apply for accreditation through the Dietitians Association of Australia however this is not a requirement.
-There are even fewer nutrition jobs than there are jobs for dietitians, which is why you will often see nutritionists starting their own nutrition businesses
+University qualified nutritionists can choose to register with Nutrition Australia, Nutrition Society of Australia or may apply for accreditation through the Dietitians Australia however this is not a requirement.
+There are even fewer nutrition jobs than there are jobs for dietitians, which is why you will often see nutritionists starting their own nutrition businesses.

 There is quite a bit of overlap in the work that dietitians and nutritionists do, however only dietitians are accredited to provide medical nutrition therapy and work in hospitals.

-APDs also need to be committed to the DAA Code of Professional Conduct.
-Dietitians are monitored and can lose their accreditation if they do not stick to this code.
+APDs also need to be committed to the DA Professional Standards and Code of Conduct.
+Dietitians are monitored and can lose their accreditation if they do not abide by this code.
 APD’s are held to a high standard and are required to provide evidence-based advice.
 They must also complete at least 30 hours of continuing professional development every year to ensure that they stay up to date as new information emerges.
 This code also means that APD’s are not allowed to use testimonials in their advertising.
 This can create significant confusion for clients who are looking for a nutrition professional to assist them to reach their goals, when testimonials are one of the most common ways that people choose a certain service.

 What is a Dietitian’s Salary?